dalejbarr/basel-longitudinal/docs/91_intro-to-R.md

     ```
     ##
     ##  --------------
-    ## Oh, gosh, this is getting whimsical.
-    ## R, I surmise, is a mutable tool that enables the user to do what they want.
-Knapped flint for the Stone Age statistical fool, plasma arc for the expert and learned savant.
-    ## R is a friend to all manner of men.
-The perfect companion, the servant complete.
-It gently informeth the clueless and then, reveals the essence unto the esthete.
+    ## For recursive objects, search for recursive objects.
-    ##  Jim Lemon
+    ##  Barry Rowlingson
-    ##  in a discussion about the usability of R
+    ##  in a thread about "Recursive objects" and how to search for former discussions about the topic
-    ##  R-help
+    ##  R-devel
-    ##  May 2006
+    ##  May 2011
     ##  --------------
     ##     \
     ##       \